-The pricing alone is a dead giveaway but after testing the features, they are what NordVPN says they are and they work.
-The connection speed is good and satisfying and the support is great.
-NordVPN deserves top spot for this review.
+The pricing alone is a dead giveaway, but after testing the features, they are what NordVPN says they are and they work.
+The connection speed is excellent and satisfying, and the support is excellent.
+NordVPN deserves the top spot for this review.

-Surfshark is one of the biggest VPN services available with over 800 servers in 50 countries.
+Surfshark is one of the most significant VPN services available, with over 800 servers in 50 countries.
 Not as big as many on this list but what sets it apart is that one subscription allows for unlimited devices.
-Like many of the top VPN services, Surfshark make use of military-grade AES-256-bit encryption.
+Like many of the top VPN services, Surfshark makes use of military-grade AES-256-bit encryption.
 A practically unbreakable encryption protocol.
 Other features within Surfshark include:

-- Whitelister – is a feature that allows certain apps to bypass the VPN.
+- Whitelist – is a feature that allows certain apps to bypass the VPN.
 Apps such as mobile banking and company apps benefit from this.

 - No Logs Policy – Surfshark also has a no logs policy meaning that they don’t keep track of where you’ve been.
 Always a clean slate with every login.